If you have to travel for business, make sleep your priority – your health will thank you!

 With a long flight ahead of you and maybe a not so great night sleep behind you, getting some shut-eye while traveling can make all the difference when you land and hit the ground running.

-- Drink water – H2O will help combat dehydration and the dry air recycled on planes.
+- Drink water.
+H2O will help combat dehydration and the dry air recycled on planes.
 If you drink beverages with carbonation it may give you gas, which again may be worse than that tuna sandwich.
-Also, try and avoid alcohol and caffeine as they can increase dehydration.
-This will either help you avoid the wine and spirits or maybe set you up for a party but one drink in the air equals 2 on the ground, so drink responsibly.
+Also, try and avoidalcohol and caffeine as they can increase dehydration.
+And if you decide to indulge in an alcoholic drink, remember that one drink in the air equals two drinks on the ground.

 Once you’ve arrived at your destination the serious sleep prep begins.
 You don’t want to worry about all the things that are keeping you awake in the middle of the night when you have to be on point in the morning.
 Try out this hotel checklist to help you get on the snooze train when you’re away from home.